rachitkakkar/jellobot/README.md

+**UPDATE:** Development on jellobot has ceased, and the project is now discontinued.
+However, a friend has forked the project (called [jellobotv2](https://github.com/swissconfederation/jellobotv2)) and plans to continue adding features.

 # jellobot
 A discord bot made for an inside joke.
 Since then its evolved to have polling, an economy, some other fun commands, and of course I have made the original joke work better using nltk's wordnet (to find adjectives and verbs).